 Cash was just part of the response, however.
 Moments after the first tremor, the Ecuadorian Red Cross was on the scene, pulling people from the rubble, supporting other rescue agencies, delivering food, water and blankets, helping to install water and sanitation systems and giving talks on health and community organization.

 Within this mix of emergency responses, cash transfers will play an important role.
-Delivered in a variety of forms, from hard currency to unconditional electronic payments or vouchers for specific items, cash is becoming more commonplace as a means to assist people in crises.
+Delivered in a variety of forms, from hard The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange.
+More to unconditional electronic payments or vouchers for specific items, cash is becoming more commonplace as a means to assist people in crises.

 From Ecuador to Myanmar, Nepal to Somalia, Viet Nam to Canada, cash transfers are now an integral part of the International Red Cross and Red Crescent Movement’s aid operations.
-Since 2010, more than half of all IFRC emergency appeals included cash as an element of the response and, in the first eight months of 2016, 85 per cent included some form of cash transfer.
+Since 2010, more than half of all IFRC emergency appeals included cash as an element of the response and, in the first eight months of 2016, 85 per Fraction of a currency representing the hundredth of the unit of account.
+More included some form of cash transfer.

 Cash is nothing new, however.
 Red Cross volunteers provided cash during the 1870–1871 Franco–Prussian War and at numerous times since.
 It’s generally agreed among aid agencies that the 2004 Indian Ocean tsunami was a turning point for cash as aid after numerous agencies began piloting cash programmes there as an alternative to in-kind aid.